python-semantic-release/python-semantic-release/docs/configuration.rst

 ``major_on_zero (bool)``
 """"""""""""""""""""""""

+This flag controls whether or not Python Semantic Release will increment the major version upon a breaking change when the version matches ``0.y.z``.
+This value is set to ``true`` by default, where breaking changes will increment the ``0`` major version to ``1.0.0`` like normally expected.

 If set to ``false``, major (breaking) releases will increment the minor digit of the version while the major version is ``0``, instead of the major digit.
+This allows for continued breaking changes to be made while the major version remains ``0``.

 From the `Semantic Versioning Specification`_: